A Grocery Store Built Around You

 Stong’s is a full service retail grocery store, established in 1910 in Toronto by the Stong Brothers, Carson and Joseph.
 We are 100% BC owned and operated.

 At Stong’s Market, we offer a wide selection of products – far more than your average grocery store.
 We carry all major national brands as well as an extensive selection of unique, gourmet, natural and organic products.
 We pride ourselves on being local and in turn support local suppliers large and small.
 We have become the test market for many small suppliers looking to develop their product.
-In fact we were the first store to offer Lesley Stowe Raincoast Crisp crackers which are now sold throughout North America.

 Our Meat, Deli, and Produce departments are second to none.
-Our fresh meat is cut and packaged in-store by apprenticed meat cutters not at a central plant.
+Our fresh meat is cut and packaged in-store by journeyman meat cutters not at a central plant.
 Our selection is outstanding, including exotic seafood, and gourmet items such as pheasant, quail, duckling and ostrich.

 We believe our Edibles department to be the best out there.
 We carry a huge selection of home-made salads, entrees, roast meats along with the highest quality sliced meats, salami’s and sausages and local and imported cheeses.